georchestra/georchestra/doc/deploy.md

 # How to deploy ?

-There are several procedures, from the most straightforward (see "Quick win" below) to the most sofisticated (see "Automating ...")
+There are several procedures, from the most straightforward (see "Quick win" below) to the most sophisticated (see "Automating ...")

 ## Hardware considerations

-geOrchestra runs well on Debian boxes with Tomcat6 (version 7 might hang your geonetwork, see #418).
+geOrchestra runs well on Debian boxes with Tomcat6 (version 7 might hang your geonetwork, see [#418](https://github.com/georchestra/georchestra/issues/418)).
 The minimum system requirement is 2 cores and 4Gb RAM.
 More is better ;-)

 ## Quick win